 Power BI is comprised of numerous tools, techniques, and applications that enable a business user to transform otherwise random datasets into visualizations delivering valuable information.
 The collection of such visualization is known as the Power BI report, which a user share with other colleagues and others to make data-driven decisions.

-Check out the blog on Power BI, to learn more about the topic.
+Check out the tutorial on Power BI, to learn more about the topic.

 What is a Power BI Report?

 Power BI reports are the data visualizations that provide a multi-perspective view of the information collected from varied data sources.
 A report has one or more visuals in the form of graphs, charts, and maps, known as tokens.
 A token in Power BI is a single visualization create by analyzing the data collected from varied sources.

 Unlike dashboards, the Power BI reports could be of single as well as multiple pages, where authors can add or update customized visualizations.
 After publishing a report to Power BI Service, authors can share it with other users to help them make better decisions.
 The authors can provide real-time visuals by connecting the live databases with Power BI Service.